-In the Visual Studio project for The Monack Framework packages are load dynamically.
+In the Visual Studio project for The Monack Framework packages are loaded dynamically.
 With this architecture there are no references from the main project to the package project which causes the package project not to built when the main project is built.
 In this post I will explain how to make sure all projects are built, even if there is no reference to that project.

 In this final post of my series about WCF I will show you how to make a WCF service available by hosting it in executable code.
 In the example I use a console application.
 In a real world situation this should be a windows service but for debugging purposes and since this is only a proof of concept I use a console app.